khwang0/COMP2045-2324PA3/readme.md

 # Submission
 For submission: zip your `src` folder and upload the zip file to Moodle.

+> For those don't know if you zip it correctly, run the gradle task `zip`.
+This task can be created by adding a new gradle task in your IntelliJ just like how you compile the program.
+But this time we use the command `zip` instead of `run`.
+A `src.zip` will be generated in your project folder.
+You can upload this zip file to Moodle.

 Please be reminded that both the **Late Penalty Rule** and the **Penalty for Plagiarism** are applied strictly to all submissions of this course (including this assignment).